attilammagyar/js80p/README.md

-Similarly, if you assign an [LFO](#usage-lfos) to a parameter which can accept control from [envelope generators](#usage-envelopes), and the LFO is associated with an [amount envelope](#usage-lfos-amtenv), then the LFO becomes polyphonic, and its amount will be controlled by the envelope generator for each polyphonic voice independently from the other voices.
+Similarly, if you assign an [LFO](#usage-lfos) to a parameter which can accept control from [envelope generators](#usage-envelopes), and the LFO is associated with an [amplitude envelope](#usage-lfos-ampenv), then the LFO becomes polyphonic, and its amplitude will be controlled by the envelope generator for each polyphonic voice independently from the other voices.

 **Note**: the polyphonic behaviour of LFOs is transitive up to a limit.
 If a parameter of a polyphonic LFO is controlled by another LFO, and the second LFO